ably-labs/Ableye/README.md

 TODO:

+* Currently crashes when creating channel with name "", handle this gracefully.
 * Give clients a way to change the data that they publish to a channel
 * Increase the number of connections that can be created from 2 to 4
 * Replicate functionality for the realtime client for the rest client